StanDarius24/PAD-SpringBoot-Angular/README.md

 * Each user should be able to access his own news feed, where he is going to see the last posts of his friends
 * At each photo/post all users in the friends list should be able to comment

+# Technology Used / Architecture

+This section aims to present you the technologies used in this project.

+The project is going to be build with the following technologies/programming languages:

+* Gradle - build tool
+* Java / Springboot - backend
+* React or Angular - frontend
+* MySQL - database

 # Team Members

 * Darius Stan